 Finally, applicants must remember that the citizenship application process is both long and complex.
 There are many forms involved and many documents that may be requested by immigration officials.
 To the extent possible, requested documents must be produced.
 The exact nature of document requests will always depend on the specific immigration case in question.
 Any irregularities with documents, especially documents from an applicant’s country of origin, might delay or even derail their application for citizenship.
 The bottom line is simple: You need to avoid any problems with documents by thoroughly preparing in advance and working with an experienced immigration professional.

 Do You Need Help Obtaining Citizenship in Los Angeles?

-At the Law Offices of Joshua L. Goldstein, we have extensive experiencing helping immigrants obtain American citizenship.
+At the Goldstein Immigration Lawyers, we have extensive experiencing helping immigrants obtain American citizenship.
 If you or a loved one is seeking U.S. citizenship, please consult with a Los Angeles citizenship and naturalization attorney today.